craigwashere/100-Days-of-Python/README.md

 day 34:		Day 34 concludes the quiz program, but marks the first time using Python requests to retrieve data from a URL.
 While the application is a trivia game, it does demonstrate higher level software ideas including classes.
 Again, UI is handled through tkinter and mostly contained in the UI class.

 day 35:		This app requests weather information from an online source and uses an email API to send and email to me regarding the weather.
 I hadn't setup an email client at the time of completing this.

+day 38:		Day 38 is an exercise tracker that uses nutritionix and sheety APIs.
+The Nutritionix API gets calorie count.
+Sheety API updates Google Sheets.